 Cookie Policy

-Aisle Inc. uses cookies and similar tracking technologies (collectively, "cookies") to enhance your experience, analyse usage, and deliver personalized communications.
+Aisle Inc. uses cookies and similar tracking technologies (collectively, "cookies") to enhance your experience, analyze usage, and deliver personalized communications.

 If you do not accept the use of these cookies, please disable them using the instructions in this cookie policy or by changing your browser settings so that cookies from this Site cannot be placed on your computer or mobile device.
 Important: disabling cookies on this Site may impair certain Site features.

 In this Cookies Policy, we use the term "Aisle" (and "we", "us" and "our") to refer to Aisle Inc. and its affiliated companies.
+"Site" refers to aisle.com and all associated websites and services.
 Our Privacy Policy is available at Privacy Policy

 Cookies are computer files containing small amounts of information which are downloaded to your computer or mobile device when you visit a website.
 Cookies can then be sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie.
 Cookies are widely used in order to make websites work, or to work more efficiently, as well as to provide information to the owners of the website.